icopy-site/awesome/docs/awesome/awesome-agi-cocosci.md

 * [People construct simplified mental representations to plan](https://www.nature.com/articles/s41586-022-04743-9) - ***Nature***, 2022. [[All Versions](https://scholar.google.com/scholar?cluster=12068944400080889789&hl=en&as_sdt=0,5)].
 A computational account on rational problem representation in human planning.

+* [Goals, usefulness and abstraction in value-based choice](https://www.sciencedirect.com/science/article/pii/S1364661322002819) - ***Trends in Cognitive Sciences***, 2023. [[All Versions](https://scholar.google.com/scholar?cluster=6256990098976657651&hl=en&as_sdt=2005&sciodt=0,5)].
+A review that outlines the computational and biological principles that enable the brain to compute the usefulness of an option or action by creating abstractions that flexibly adapt to changing goals.

 * [Learning to perceive and act by trial and error](https://link.springer.com/article/10.1007/BF00058926) - ***Machine Learning***, 1991. [[All Versions](https://scholar.google.com/scholar?cluster=1987606770603964473&hl=en&as_sdt=0,5)].